MDParvezSakib/Group_Project/README.md

-# Group_Project
+# A dynamic web-site
-This project is for our software development course.
-It's a group project.
+This project is for my univercity course.
+It's a full stack development dynamic website , based on kid's learning platfrom of programming.